alexisdpc/Options-Analytics/README.md

 # Options Analytics

+This project provides a simple yet powerful pipeline for financial options analysis.
+It is designed to handle the two primary stages of quantitative options research:
+- `retriever.py`: This file contains the modules responsible for connecting to and retrieving options data from the data provider, ThetaData.
+- `greeks.py`: This file reads the raw market options data and calculates all the Greeks (Delta, Gamma, Theta, Vega, Rho) for every option contract using the Black-Scholes approach.

+The ultimate goal is to provide a clean, modular foundation for building more complex trading strategies, risk management systems, or academic research models.

 # Options Market Microstructure Analysis

 This repository provides tools and notebooks for analyzing the microstructure of the options market.
 Topics include order flow dynamics, bid-ask behavior, implied volatility surfaces, and liquidity patterns.
 Designed for quantitative researchers and traders interested in (intraday) market mechanics.